B.A., Tufts University

 LL.M., Temple University

-Susan L. Goldberg is Associate Professor of Law and Associate Dean for Student Academic Affairs at Widener's Delaware campus.
+Susan L. Goldberg is Associate Professor of Law at Delaware Law.
 Associate Dean Goldberg received a B.A. from Tufts University in 1980; a J.D. from Georgetown University Law Center in 1984; and an LL.M. in Legal Education from Temple University School of Law in 1986.

 Following graduation from law school, Associate Dean Goldberg served as Lecturer and Graduate Fellow at Temple University from 1984-1986.